 - School values.

 - Aims.

-- Environment for enabling good behaviour, self-discipline and respect.
+- Environment for enabling good behaviour, self-regulation and respect.

 - What constitutes unacceptable behaviour?

-- Disciplinary sanctions.
+- Sanctions.

 - Additional courses of action.

 - Assessing and reporting.

 - School rules.

 - Rewards.

 - Lunchtimes and playtimes.

 School Values

 Underpinning our policy are the values that we promote and uphold throughout the school.
 These shared values apply to all who are part of our school community.